 Licensure as a Registered Nurse

-A student in the Doctor of Nursing Practice program must maintain current licensure as a registered professional nurse and advanced practice nurse practitioner in New York state and or in any other state where the student may be involved in clinical activities.
+A student in the Doctor of Nursing Practice program must maintain current licensure as a registered professional nurse in New York State and in any other state where the student may be involved in clinical activities.

 Evidence of malpractice insurance may be required according to student's program of study.